IPv6 - Routing

-There exists two forms of routing protocols
+There exists two forms of routing protocols:

 Distance Vector Routing Protocol: A router running distance vector protocol advertises its connected routes and learns new routes from its neighbors.
 The routing cost to reach a destination is calculated by means of hops between the source and destination.
-A Router generally relies on its neighbor for best path selection, also known as “routing-by-rumors”.
+A router generally relies on its neighbor for best path selection, also known as “routing-by-rumors”.
 RIP and BGP are Distance Vector Protocols.

 Routing protocols can be divided in two categories:

-Interior Routing Protocol: Protocols in this categories are used within an Autonomous System or organization to distribute routes among all routers inside its boundary.
+Interior Routing Protocol: Protocols in this categories are used within an autonomous system or organization to distribute routes among all routers inside its boundary.
 Examples: RIP, OSPF.

 RIPng stands for Routing Information Protocol Next Generation.
 This is an Interior Routing Protocol and is a Distance Vector Protocol.
 RIPng has been upgraded to support IPv6.

 BGP stands for Border Gateway Protocol.
 It is the only open standard Exterior Gateway Protocol available.
-BGP is a Distance Vector protocol which takes Autonomous System as calculation metric, instead of number of routers as Hop.
+BGP is a Distance Vector protocol which takes Autonomous System as calculation metric, instead of the number of routers as Hop.
 BGPv4 is an upgrade of BGP to support IPv6 routing.